 The Cecil and Ida Green Center for the Study of Science and Society Endowment at U. T. Dallas was established at the April 1991 meeting of the U. T. Board of Regents with a \$2,200,000 pledge from Mr. Cecil H. Green, Dallas, Texas.
-Additional gifts totaling \$300,000 have been received since Income from the endowment was to be used to that time. support the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas.
-An operating endowment of \$7.5 million was determined to be necessary to operate the Center as initially envisioned by the donor and the institu-The total endowment goal has not been reached and funds available for the Center currently total approximately \$4.4 million.
+Additional gifts totaling \$300,000 have been received since that time.
+Income from the endowment was to be used to support the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas.
+An operating endowment of \$7.5 million was determined to be necessary to operate the Center as initially envisioned by the donor and the institution.
+The total endowment goal has not been reached and funds available for the Center currently total approximately \$4.4 million.
 A review of Green Center operations by U. T. Dallas and discussions with Mr. Green and the advisors and trustees for the Green Foundation indicate that the Center's activities can be permissibly restructured to achieve the donor's original charitable goals within the funds available.
+The framework for future operations of the Center is to create a structure that is embedded into the academic life of U. T. Dallas and thereby gives faculty and students broad and continuing exposure to, and benefit from, the ideals of Cecil and Ida Green.